Dear Ms. Vicki,

-Or if you wait until after he’s finished A-School, it will take months to do all the paperwork and get it processed.
+Or if you wait until after he’s finished tech school, it will take months to do all the paperwork and get it processed.

 The truth is that the choice is yours as to when you get married.
-You can marry him before Basic Military Training or after BMT and when he has completed all of his initial schools like A-School.
+You can marry him before Basic Military Training or after BMT and when he has completed all of his initial training schools.

 Now, please allow me to advise you about what new spouses say worked best for them.
-Keep in mind that many servicemembers have spouses and children before they join, so getting married before will not be an obstacle to joining.
+Keep in mind that many service members have spouses and children before they join, so getting married will not be an obstacle to joining.